 In August 2020 the LME published its sustainability strategy that outlines how metals can play a positive role on the path towards a more sustainable future.

 The LME’s sustainability strategy is based on voluntary disclosures and transparency as a first step.
-You can find the latest updates on our sustainability agenda here.
+Read about the latest updates on our sustainability agenda.